syns-ml/2023/_pages/home.md

 In this spirit, the workshop focuses on the symbiosis between these two complementary modelling approaches; it aims to be a "rendezvous" between the involved communities, spanning sub-fields of science, engineering and health, and encompassing ML, to allow them to present their respective problems and solutions and foster new collaborations.
 The workshop invites researchers to contribute to such topics; see [Call for Papers](cfp/) and [Call for Scientific Models](cfsm/) for more details.

 This workshop will be an **in-person event** (with some virtual components such as online talks and videos by authors) at ICML 2023.
-The exact date and room are to be announced.

 <div style="padding: 8px; margin: 0 auto; margin-bottom: 8px; border: 1px dotted #333333; background-color: #DDDDDD; width: 97%;">
   We are looking for your help in making SynS & ML a great venue!
 Feel that you might help reviewing one or a few papers?
 You are awesome!
 Show interest by filling in <a href="https://docs.google.com/forms/d/e/1FAIpQLSe8uGGI7PNZbqS7KrYgHDgAJ6Y_XWvwApganOmCsWmhBtUc1A/viewform?usp=sf_link" style="font-weight: bold;" target="_blank">this form</a> to nominate yourself as a reviewer.